Michelle Lewis, Mentor, Mom, and CEO

 “The credit union has helped us grow our trucking company and my real estate business,” Michelle explained, motioning toward the sign for PAC RIM Transportation & Trucking.
 “Less than 1% of trucking companies are run by women,” she added.
 “This is one of them.
 We’re based out of White City, Oregon but we deliver all over the world.”

 For Michelle and her family, the people at Northwest Community are always there for them.
 “Anytime we needed help with our businesses, they are there,” she said with a smile.
 “They’ve helped celebrate our victories and were there in the hard times, too.
 It’s good to have someone like that on your side.”

-Michelle and her husband enjoy working together both professionally and personally at their church as well as through local homeless outreach programs and LifeArt in Medford.
+Michelle and her husband enjoy working together both professionally and personally at their church as well as through local homeless outreach programs.
 But their greatest collaborative effort has been their children.
 The couple has used their Northwest Community membership to help their kids, as well.

 “We work with the credit union to introduce our kids to the world of smart financial responsibility as they get older,” Michelle added.
 “When the kids get old enough, we have them come into the credit union, learn about credit cards, and open one for themselves.
 It gives them the opportunity to learn early and succeed in life.”

 Michelle doesn’t just help her kids succeed in life, she’s also a strong advocate for women.
 As a founder of SheResounds, she and others in the organization help give women a voice.